 What did you eat for breakfast this morning?
 The food that you eat contains a type of potential energy called chemical potential energy.
 Chemical potential energy is found in foods and fuels.

-There are other types of potential energy of an object that is acted upon by gravity.
+There are other types of potential energy, too.
+Gravitational potential energy is the potential energy of an object that is acted upon by gravity.
 Elastic potential energy is the potential energy stored in a stretched rubber band or spring.
 Potential energy can be thought of as "stored energy," which makes it useful to harness as an energy resource.
-Electrical energy resources.
+Electrical energy and nuclear energy are two forms of potential energy that serve as energy resources.